The J.D. Application

 Applicants who completed any postsecondary work outside the U.S. (including its territories) or Canada, must use the CAS for the evaluation of foreign transcripts.
 The one exception to this requirement is foreign work completed through a study abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and where the work is clearly indicated as such on the home campus transcript.

 Please see www.LSAC.org for more details about the CAS.

-The Levin College of Law strongly encourages candidates to submit up to four letters of recommendation.
+Candidates are required to submit one (1)* letter of recommendation, and we will accept up to four (4).
 Recommenders should evaluate in detail the applicant’s academic performance and skills, academic activities, community service, and/or employment.